How to Start an LLC in Massachusetts

 Boston, MA 02108

-How long does it take to get an LLC approved?
+How long does it take to get a Massachusetts LLC approved?
 LLC processing time is 4 hours online post-payment, or 4 to 5 business days by mail.
 Expedited filings are also available.

 Step 4: Create A Massachusetts LLC Operating Agreement

 Creating a Massachusetts LLC operating agreement is the only way to legally lock down your LLC’s management and ownership structure.
-Having this document in place will give you something to return to if a dispute or lawsuit arises.
+Having an operating agreement in place will give you something to return to if a dispute or lawsuit arises.

 Even single-member LLCs benefit from having an operating agreement.

 - Each member’s responsibilities